India's COVID tally passes 25 mln; cyclone hampers response in western states | Health

 Incensed by scarce testing and tracing, a state court said on Monday the situation was turning to "God's mercy" and hurtling towards a third wave.
 "If this is the state of affairs of five districts, one can guess where we are leading people of this state to, i.e. (a) third wave of the pandemic," said the Allahabad High Court.

+Modi's popularity has fallen to 63%, its lowest since U.S. data intelligence firm Morning Consult began tracking it in 2019, amid the criticism of his government's handling of the pandemic.
 Chandrakant Lahariya, a public policy and health systems expert, said in the Hindustan Times newspaper that India's vaccine policy urgently needed a reset.
-"For six weeks now, India's vaccination drive has been struggling," he said.
-"The political leadership should give a free hand to technical experts to decide and implement new strategies."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)